Published: March 3rd 2019

 What most people now know of as Pawfinity® actually had exceptionally humble beginnings as a basic client storage database I created for our mobile grooming business, sometime in 2008-2009.
 Back in those days, the market was monopolized by 2 companies, both PC software.
 While good products at the time, these systems were exceptionally expensive and, as with any installed application software, were inherently inflexible for future growth.

 You see, "apps" as they're now called, are very expensive to develop and at times, even more expensive to upkeep.
 These programs must be updated every time their host platform (Windows, Mac, android, iOS) launches an update; ergo the costs.
-Despite the costs of native applications, they are most definitely not 'better'.
 We now find ourselves in a time where web application technology (us) has evolved to a point where we can offer all of the features of a native application, while gaining incredible flexibility and keeping costs at a minimum.
+If this makes you step back and think that good 'ol native apps (which came of age in June 2007 with the release of iPhone) may not be the most prudent solution for many modern software solutions, you'd be on the right track.

-"This experience and training helped to develop a unique skill set, and a deep understanding of people from a wide range of backgrounds, as well as understanding and implementing effective business processes."
+"This experience and training helped to develop a unique skill set, and a deep understanding of people from a wide range of backgrounds, which fostered the ability to implement effective business processes across varying demographics."

 Truth be told, even though I went to school for computer science, focusing on programming (writing code), and specializing in web development, I never really had the "dream" of spending 40-80 hours a week behind a desk.
 Given this, it should be no surprise that when I received a job offer as a store manager for a national retail chain during semester finals (final exams), I jumped at the opportunity.
 How exciting!
 Sales, retail, and an opportunity for advancement working under an all-star regional manager (thanks Tony!).

 As time went on, I continued to receive advanced training in sales, inventory management, auditing, multi-store management, new store staffing, store build-outs, and new store openings.
-This experience and training helped to develop a unique skill set, and a deep understanding of people from a wide range of backgrounds, as well as understanding and implementing effective business processes.
+This experience and training helped to develop a unique skill set, and a deep understanding of people from a wide range of backgrounds, which fostered the ability to implement effective business processes across varying demographics.
 After working as a GM for a few additional corporate retail companies, including assisting in the launch of an entirely new brand, I felt it was time to put my skills to the test and build my own business.
 Thus, Executive Pet Company was born.

 "When in need, solutions will be found.
 If they can't be found, they will be created."